 How long does it take for us to respond?

-We'll make every effort to resolve your complaint as soon as possible; this will usually be within 15 days and no later than 56 days.
-We'll make sure to keep you updated throughout the process.
+We'll make every effort to resolve your complaint as soon as possible, usually within 15 days and no later than 56 days.
+We'll keep you updated throughout the process.

 What if we don't solve the problem?

 If you're unhappy with our final response, or if we haven't given you one within the 56 days of your complaint, you may refer your complaint to the Financial Ombudsman Service for help and advice.
 If you decide to refer your complaint, you should do so within 6 months of the date of our final response letter.

 Phoning from outside the UK +44 207 964 1000